Russian opposition under pressure at September elections | DW | 16.09.2021

 Ella Pamfilov, who chairs the central election commission, has said media outlets classified as "foreign agents" are free to report what they want.
 There exists no body, however, to document potential breaches.
 Russia has said it would only permit 60 election observers into the country because of the coronavirus pandemic.
 The Organization for Security and Co-operation in Europe (OSCE), which had planned to send 500 observers, then called off the mission altogether.
 It is the first time since 1993 that the organization will not be monitoring a Russian election.

-Five election observes will, however, be sent from the parliamentary assembly of the Council of Europe.
+Five election observers will, however, be sent from the parliamentary assembly of the Council of Europe.

 This article was originally written in German.